nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 ## The Data

-The data used was obtained from the on-going Kaggle competition.
-That competition can be found [here](https://www.kaggle.com/competitions/march-machine-learning-mania-2024/overview).
+The data used was obtained from the on-going Kaggle competition, the details of which can be found [here](https://www.kaggle.com/competitions/march-machine-learning-mania-2024/overview).

 Among all of the interesting data available, our focus for this case study was on the match-by-match statistics.
 This data was available for both the regular seasons and the tournaments, going all the way back to 2003.
 For each match, besides the date, the teams that were playing, and their scores, other relevant features were made available, such as field goals made and personal fouls by each team.

 ### Loading the Data

-The first step was creating a Fabric workspace.
-In a workspace is where all of the data and tools are used.
+The first step was creating a Fabric **Workspace**.
+Workspaces in Fabric are one of the fundamental building blocks of the platform, and are used for grouping together related items and for collaboration.

 After downloading all of the CSV files available, a **Lakehouse** was created.
-A Lakehouse, in simple terms, is storage for both Tables (structured) and Files (unstructured) data.
-The data in the created Lakehouse is available for every tool in the workspace.
+A Lakehouse, in simple terms, is a mix between a *Database* of Tables (structured) and a *Data Lake* of Files (unstructured).
+The big benefit of a Lakehouse is that data is available for every tool in the workspace.

 Uploading the files was done using the UI:

 ![Uploading Files](./images/lakehouse/lakehouse3.png "Fig. 1 - Uploading Files")

-Now that there was a Lakehouse with the CSV files, it was time to dig in, and get a first look at the data.
+Now that we have a Lakehouse with the CSV files, it was time to dig in, and get a first look at the data.
 To do that, we created a Notebook, using the UI, and attached the previously created lakehouse.

 ![Adding Lakehouse to Notebook](./images/lakehouse/lakehouse4.png "Fig. 2 - Adding Lakehouse to Notebook")